rudymatela/udge/README.md

 Files (database)
 ----------------

-Except for the main configuration file location, all others are configurable.
-Here are sensible defaults for the far-future:
+There are the configuration file and folder locations for Udge:

 * `/etc/udgerc`:               main configuration file
 * `/var/lib/udge/users`:       directory with user information (credentials)